 If you love the look and glamour of an Art Deco bathroom, but don’t have a huge budget to spend, don’t despair.
 In this blog post, we'll show you how to create a sophisticated Art Deco style bathroom on a budget.

 Whether you just want to add a few Art Deco touches or totally revamp your bathroom to reflect the era, with creativity and careful shopping, you can turn your space into one that reflects a golden period in interior design.

 The glamorous art deco era of the 1920s and 1930s, with its bold geometric shapes and strong colours, works brilliantly in bathroom design.
-In fact, whether you prefer contemporary or traditional, you can create your art deco bathroom to be as modern or retro as you desire.
+In fact, whether you prefer contemporary or traditional, you can style your Art Deco bathroom to be as modern or retro as you desire.
 Here are some ideas to get you started.

-The monochrome, contrasting colours of black and white are a popular choice for an art deco style bathroom.
+The monochrome look, with contrasting colours of black and white, is a popular choice for an Art Deco style bathroom.
 Despite being classic colours, they’re still very much regarded as contemporary today, and with the majority of bathroom furniture being white, are easy to apply.